You can see the latest product updates for all of Google Cloud on the Google Cloud release notes page.

 Workaround: Connect via the serial console and manually add the network interface with DHCP.

-#145086776: In rare cases, older versions of RHEL7 may hang during streaming or reach a Kernel panic.
+#145086776: In rare cases, older versions of RHEL7 may stop responding during streaming or reach a Kernel panic.
 This issues were resolved in later versions of RHEL7.

 sudo yum update before